-A helmet that is well fitted will help keep your neck from getting tired during long motorcycle rides.
+A well-fitted helmet will help keep your neck from getting tired and avoid headaches during long motorcycle rides.

 Find out how to size a motorcycle helmet with our motorcycle helmet fitting and size guide.

 Considering Motorcycle Helmet Shapes

 Motorcycle helmet manufacturers are able to design helmet shapes that perfectly fit the varying head shapes.
 You have a choice between three types of shapes typically found on the market for your motorcycle helmet.

 Round Ovals are the rarest and most spherical shapes.
 So if you’ve ever associated your head shape with a ball, then this would be your ideal motorcycle helmet shape.

 Your head is as long as it is wide, so round, oval helmets would be ideal.
 Your head would also look exactly the same from the front and the back if it is round.

 The most common shape found on best motorcycle helmets is the intermediate oval.
 The shape of an intermediate oval means that your head is longer than it is wide.
 The measurement from front to back would be longer than a measurement from side to side.

 This can be a good motorcycle helmet shape that you can always refer to if you are unclear about motorcycle helmet shapes or sizes.